 In summary, it is a statutory requirement for every school to have an Accessibility Plan which clearly sets out how they have met their legal responsibilities in developing the three-year plan.
-They should also include detail on how the accessibility improvement priorities and targets were identified, the approach taken in respect of engagement and self-evaluation, together with clear actions detailed in the plan on how the accessibility improvement priorities and targets will be met.
-Governing bodies must comply with the requirements of the Act and ensure that the Plan is closely reviewed, with annual updates on progress provided to the governing body and to parents/carers in the Annual Report.
+They should also include detail on how the accessibility improvement priorities and targets were identified, the approach taken in respect of engagement and self-evaluation, together with clear actions detailed in the plan on how the accessibility improvement priorities must comply with the requirements of the Act and ensure that the Plan is closely reviewed, with annual updates on progress provided to the governing body and to parents/carers in the Annual Report.

-Section 16: Further Guidance
+16. Further Guidance